The Best Shows To Binge Watch On Netflix Right Now

 Bridgerton (2020 - Present)

-With two seasons to watch (and Bridgerton Season 3 on the way), the Netflix original series Bridgerton has all the makings of a binge-worthy show.
-With an outstanding and diverse cast, an engaging story about families in England’s Regency era seeking love, fortune, and power, and a clever way of incorporating modern music and culture into a long ago period, the show is a fascinating addition to the Netflix library.
+With three seasons to watch, the Netflix original series Bridgerton has all the makings of a binge-worthy show.
+With an outstanding and diverse cast, an engaging story about families in England’s Regency era seeking love, fortune, and power, and a clever way of incorporating modern music and culture into a long-ago period, the show is a fascinating addition to the Netflix library.

-If you want more of the Bridgerton universe, check out Queen Charlotte: A Bridgerton Story which came out in May 2023.
+If you want more of the Bridgerton universe, check out Queen Charlotte: A Bridgerton Story, which came out in May 2023.
 It’s a great way to learn about everyone's favorite queen.
+And now, Bridgerton Season 4 is confirmed.

 (Image credit: Netflix)